deepak99346/deepak99346/README.md

-- 👋 Hi, I’m @deepak99346
+- 👋 Hi, I’m @deepak yadav
-- 👀 I’m interested in python
+- 👀 I’m a wev devloper
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning api
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me kumardeepak9523267636@gmail.com

 <!---
 deepak99346/deepak99346 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.